skanarul8002/dsa_important_interview_questions/README.md

-# Welcome to [DSA-hacktoberfest24] - Hacktoberfest 2024 🐙🦥🎉
+# Welcome to [DSA-hacktoberfest24] - Hacktoberfest 2024 🐙🦥🎉| ## 🚨 Must Read: Eligibility Criteria below 🚫

-Thank you for checking out this repository!
-We're excited to have you contribute to Hacktoberfest 2024.
-Before you get started, please take a moment to read the following rules and guidelines to ensure a smooth contribution process.

 ## ⭐ How to get started with open source?